 If the fruit is not picked it will fall on the ground.
 I guess this is the only downside I can see to this tree, it can get messy underneath.
 However, if you have chickens, ducks, or pigs I am sure they can enjoy the fallen fruit.

 Next, I cleaned out the top of the stem.
-It is hard and not so much fun to eat.
+It’s hard and not so much fun to eat.

 The stem goes all the way through the berry, but the top part (which I removed) is the only hard part.
 Still, it’s nicer if you don’t end up with stems in your jam so I processed the berries in the food processor for a couple of minutes.

-From the food processor, I transferred this goodness into a pot.
-I like to use a wide and shallow pot for cooking jams.
+From the food processor, I transferred this goodness into a shallow pan…

 I wasn’t doing this in my own kitchen so I didn’t have a scale.
 I just eyeballed the sugar amount I added.